openaps/AndroidAPSdocs/docs/EN/Usage/Objectives.rst

 .. image:: ../images/sign_warning.png
   :alt: Warning sign

-Closed loop will not correct high bg values in objective 6 as it is limited to low glucose suspend.
-High bg values have to be corrected manually by you!
+Closed loop will not correct high BG values in objective 6 as it is limited to low glucose suspend.
+High BG values have to be corrected manually by you!
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-* Select Closed Loop either from `Preferences <../Configuration/Preferences.html>`__ or by pressing and holding the Open Loop button in the top left of the home screen.
+* Select 'Low Glucose Suspend' either from `Preferences <../Configuration/Preferences.html>`__ or by pressing and holding the Loop icon at the top right corner of the home screen.
 * Set your target range slightly higher than you usually aim for, just to be safe.
 * Watch how temporary basals are active by viewing the blue basal text on the homescreen or the blue basal render on the homescreen graph.
 * Ensure your settings have supported AndroidAPS to avoid having to treat a low glucose over a period of 5 days.
 If you are still having frequent or severe low glucose episodes then consider refining your DIA, basal, ISF and carb ratios.
 * You don't have to change your settings.
-During objective 6 maxIOB setting is internally set to zero automatically.
+During objective 6, the maxIOB setting is internally set to zero automatically.
 This override will be reversed when moving to objective 7.
 * The system will override your maxIOB settings to zero, which means if blood glucose is dropping it can reduce basal for you, but if blood glucose is rising then it will only increase basal if the basal IOB is negative (from a previous Low Glucose Suspend), otherwise basal rates will remain the same as your selected profile.

   .. image:: ../images/Objective6_negIOB.png